instadeepai/jumanji/docs/environments/boxoban.md

         <img src="../env_anim/boxoban.gif" width="500"/>
 </p>

 We provide here a Jax implementation of the _Boxoban_ environment inspired by the popular Sokoban puzzle game.
-This implementation utilizes the dataset from DeepMind[^1] and the graphical resources from the Gym Sokoban repository[^2] which also implements Boxoban and a range of variants of Sokoban.
-The goal of the agent is to navigate a grid world
+This implementation utilizes the dataset from <a href="#ref1">[1]</a> and the graphical resources from the <a href="#ref2">[2]</a> which also implements Boxoban and a range of variants of Sokoban.
+The goal of the agent is to navigate a grid world.

 ## Observation